s3joholl/s3joholl.github.io/_pages/about.md

 Hi!
 I'm Johannes, a PhD candidate in Economics at Paderborn University and a researcher at RWI - Leibniz Institute for Economic Research in Essen, Germany.

 My research areas include applied econometrics, health, and education economics.
-I am broadly interested in how life decisions impact healthy aging and how public policy can affect this process.
+I am interested in how life decisions affect healthy aging and how public policy can help.
 As part of my work in policy consulting at RWI, I have also written about the digitalization and the economic situation of hospitals.

 You can find my CV [here](https://s3joholl.github.io/files/hollenbach_cv.pdf) and contact me at johannes.hollenbach[at]rwi-essen.de.